Who's Next Out The North Side

 This What Culture Look Like — local to global.

 The feed they can't throttle.
-New issues, new music, new drops — straight to you.
+New music, tour dates, drops — straight to you.
 No ads.
 No algorithm.
 Owned and operated by Gee Watts.

 This one doesn't go to Spotify.
 It lives on geewatts.com — full songs, start to finish, hosted right here, for the people who actually pull up.

 This tape is for the people who plug in.
-Drop your email and full playback unlocks right here.
+Pay what you want — instant unlock, streams right here.
 No Spotify, no middleman.

 2013.
 Sounwave on the beat, Kendrick on the verse, and a tweet that said you'd hear the name one day.
 Thirteen years later, the name's got its own address.